 The addition of the Romney hangar and Nissen hut, made possible via two Heritage Lottery Fund grants and the valiant efforts of volunteers and members, has given us the opportunity to house larger exhibits under cover as well as providing a suitable environment for renovation.

-These buildings now exhibit a life sized replica Sopwith Camel, the only World War One aircraft on show to the public in Scotland, prototype Derwent, Spey and Olympus jet engines, original Mann Egerton engine crane fully refurbished, 2 Rolls Royce Merlin engines with the story of the fatal bomber crash they are from, Gipsy Queen engine and Hercules radial engine, an original 1944 Staff Car, Unipower Carmichael Fire Appliance.
+These buildings now exhibit a life sized replica Sopwith Camel, the only World War One aircraft on show to the public in Scotland, prototype Derwent, Spey and Olympus jet engines, original Mann Egerton engine crane fully refurbished, 2 Rolls Royce Merlin engines with the story of the fatal bomber crash they are from, Gipsy Queen engine and Hercules radial engine and an original 1944 Staff Car.
 There is a display on War Dog Bamse in the 'Home Front' room.
 A new 'wartime house' has also been completed in the north end of the Centre.
 The Richard Moss Memorial Collection is now open to the public.
-A recent arrival is a Sea Vampire, one of only 8 in existence.
+Also on display is a Sea Vampire, one of only 8 in existence.

 For a modern fighting force, communications are vital.
 Radio was used extensively by the RAF at Montrose for air-to-air and air-ground communication.
 Facilities were also in place to train pilots to fly along ‘beams’ generated by radio for navigation and guidance purposes.